Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 Often, the descent methods work well when the line search is done only approximately.
 This is because the computational resourches are better spend to performing more *approximate* steps in the differnt directions because the direction of descent will change anyway.

-Many methods exist for this, we will consider the *backtracking line search*, described by the following pseudocode.
+Many methods exist for this, we will consider the *backtracking line search* (BTLS), described by the following pseudocode.

 > **input** starting point $x\in$ **dom** $f$, descent direction $\Delta x$, $\alpha\in(0,0.05)$ and $\beta\in(0,1)$.
 >